 What is Charoset?
-The word Charoset comes from the Hebrew word cheres, which translates to "clay", fitting for the dish, which is a thick, dark-colored paste that resembles mortar.
-The Charoset Recipe is a fruit and nut mixture made with apples, figs, spices, walnuts, and dates.
-As a result of combining a lot of chunky ingredients with "mushy" ingredients, the texture resembles the mortar used by the Jews while enslaved in ancient Egypt.
+The word comes from the Hebrew word cheres, which translates to “clay”, fitting for the dish, which is a thick, dark-colored paste that resembles mortar.
+The Recipe is a fruit and nut mixture made with apples, figs, spices, walnuts, and dates.
+As a result of combining a lot of chunky ingredients with “mushy” ingredients, the texture resembles the mortar used by the Jews while enslaved in ancient Egypt.
 Its sweetness hints at a sweeter, slavery-free future.
-Charoset represents only part of the story told by the Passover Seder Plate.
+Charoset represents only part of the story told by the Seder Plate.
+It is used to symbolize the mortar (or clay) that the slaves in Egypt used to make bricks.

 Charoset isn’t pretty.
 My mother often tried to make it look like something out of Martha Stewart’s kitchen, but that just isn’t realistic.
 It’s designed to be messy, like something found on a construction site.
 I’m normally fussy over the presentation of our meals.
 This is really the one exception.
 The meaning behind the meal, and the symbolism, are beautiful enough.